-- Management reviewed the \$18.3 million of capital outlay and determined that \$9.2 million will be financed through lease purchase agreements.
-The impact on the operating budget for 2022 will be limited to the new debt service payments on the acquisition of fifteen new buses which are anticipated to be delivered and placed into service in 2023. - Engine and transmission rebuilds are planned recurring projects requiring no extra maintenance resources; all transmission rebuilds are performed by third party vendors.
+- Management reviewed the \$7.5 million of capital outlay and determined that \$0 will be financed through lease purchase agreements. - Engine and transmission rebuilds are planned recurring projects requiring no extra maintenance resources; all transmission rebuilds are performed by third party vendors.